Officials blame differing groups of ‘outsiders’ for violence

 Carter expressed the opinion of many black activists in the Twin Cities who have expressed disbelief that local residents would destroy their own neighborhoods, burning down essential services and damaging small businesses.
 And while it was local protesters and groups that staged initial angry, but peaceful, demonstrations, it was agitators from elsewhere that strategically escalated the tension by causing damage and setting fires, they said.
 Their beliefs were reinforced by the large numbers of white people in the protests in Minneapolis.

-“I think about third of the people are from out of town here to make the city burn,” said Justin Terrell, executive director of the Council for Minnesotans of African Heritage.
+“I think about a third of the people are from out of town here to make the city burn,” said Justin Terrell, executive director of the Council for Minnesotans of African Heritage.
 “It is just putting black people in a crossfire not just between fascists and anarchists — but putting us in a crossfire with the national guard.”

 It’s exceedingly difficult in the chaos and dark of the events to prove these claims.
 The challenge is made harder in the Minnesota protest, where very few arrests were made in the first two nights of unrest.
-St. Paul arrest records showed 18 people were arrested on charges related to civil unrest from Thursdasy to early Saturday morning.
+St. Paul arrest records showed 18 people were arrested on charges related to civil unrest from Thursday to early Saturday morning.
 Of those, only four were from outside the state; two were listed as unknown.

 Still, some civil rights leaders had a clear message for anyone coming to protest, even those who show up to call for justice for Floyd.